Siae Microelettronica: 1952–1970s: Origins and initial growth

 By the mid '60s, the company began growing due to its first large-scale commercialized radio transceiver: the 3-channel 3-B3 and later the RT450 (1966), capable of aggregating 48 channels into UHF band.
-The RT450 equipment was also certified by :it:Telettra under the commercial name H450 as fallback link for its high-capacity solutions.
+The RT450 equipment was also certified by :it:Telettra under the commercial name H450 as a fallback link for its high-capacity solutions.
 Power-line communication systems were also manufactured by the company in those years along with the first fixed and mobile communication terminals in VHF band (1972) for vehicular communications (predating modern mobile phones) and anti burglar alarm systems.

 By 1973, a new internal division was created for the design of television broadcasting equipment (repeaters and transmitters) whose main customer was the national television company RAI.
 The first television products were based on thermo-ionic tubes though the improvement of solid state technologies soon replaced vacuum tubes.
-Similar improvements in printed board manufacturing made microstrip circuits a viable solution for increasingly-high microwave frequencies and in 1978 the RT12 radio equipment boasted the first direct-conversion 2.3 GHz synthesized modulator and could aggregate 120 telephone channels.
+Similar improvements in printed board manufacturing made microstrip circuits a viable solution for increasingly high microwave frequencies and in 1978 the RT12 radio equipment boasted the first direct-conversion 2.3 GHz synthesized modulator and could aggregate 120 telephone channels.

+In these years, the company manufactured the historical link to connect the Milan and Rome branches of the Corriere della Sera newspaper.

 The employees were about a hundred though the company still remained a family-run business led by the founder and a tight board of managers through the 1970s.
 Computer-aided design of electronic circuits was approached and exploited to improve yield and reduce the design time especially for the critical high-frequency sections.